usarscotus/legal-directory/frap/rule_6.md

 &nbsp;&nbsp;&nbsp;&nbsp;(C) Making the Record Available.

-(i) When the record is complete, the district clerk or bankruptcy-appellate-panel clerk must number the documents constituting the record and promptly make it available to the circuit clerk.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) When the record is complete, the district clerk or bankruptcy-appellate-panel clerk must number the documents constituting the record and promptly make it available to the circuit clerk.
 If the clerk makes the record available in paper form, the clerk will not send documents of unusual bulk or weight, physical exhibits other than documents, or other parts of the record designated for omission by local rule of the court of appeals, unless directed to do so by a party or the circuit clerk.
 If unusually bulky or heavy exhibits are to be made available in paper form, a party must arrange with the clerks in advance for their transportation and receipt.

-&nbsp;&nbsp;(ii) All parties must do whatever else is necessary to enable the clerk to assemble and forward the record.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) All parties must do whatever else is necessary to enable the clerk to assemble and forward the record.
 The court of appeals may provide by rule or order that a certified copy of the docket entries be sent in place of the redesignated record, but any party may request at any time during the pendency of the appeal that the redesignated record be sent.

 &nbsp;&nbsp;&nbsp;&nbsp;(D) Filing the record